-Each year, a panel of curatorial advisors, consisting of a noted gallery representative in each of five different regions — the West Coast and the Yukon, the Prairies and the North, Ontario, Quebec and the Atlantic Provinces — develops a longlist of 25 Canadian artists (five from each region).
+Each year, a panel of curatorial advisors, consisting of a noted gallery representative in each of five different regions — the West Coast and the Yukon, the Prairies and the North, Ontario, Quebec and the Atlantic Provinces — and an international juror, develops a longlist of 25 Canadian artists (five from each region).
 The artists must have had at least one gallery show within 18 months of being nominated.
 The panel then meets and chooses its shortlist, with one finalist from each region.

 The work of the winner and four finalists is also presented in a group exhibition that will be on view from 24 October to 9 December 2017.
 This year’s host venue is the Art Museum at the University of Toronto.